 - A model for the passage of time;

 - A procedure to describe how the state at one time is determined by the state at a previous time.
 This procedure is a model of cause and effect.

 The three domains have a variety of models:

 - The state may be composed of continuous variables, modelled by real numbers; discrete variables, modelled by integers; complex numbers; non-numeric quantities, functions, etc.

-- Time may be model by a real number, i.e. time is continuous; or an integer, time is discrete.
+- Time may be modelled by a real number, i.e. time is continuous; or an integer, time is discrete.

-In all three domains the differing models may be mixed together.
+In all three domains, the different model types may be mixed together.